 In a separate but related story, the Baltimore Sun reports that Baltimore has filed suit against Wells Fargo Bank alleging that the bank violated federal housing law by specifically luring blacks into high-interest mortgages.

 Interestingly, the city chose Relman & Dane, a Washington based law firm, to bring suit on Baltimore’s behalf.
-Now, I realize from my 10 second review of their website to provide a link that they have a great deal of experience in this area of law.
+Now, I realize from my 10-second review of their website to provide a link that they have a great deal of experience in this area of law.
 Still, are there no lawyers in Baltimore, who help support the city’s tax base, that could have handled this case?
 Peter Holland, albeit in Annapolis, is quoted in the Maryland Daily Record about the case.
 He is one of the leading consumer rights advocates in the state.
 Did anyone ask him?
-I have no idea what the selection process was and I don’t know much about this area of the law.
+I have no idea what the selection process was and I know little about this area of the law.
 But it would make sense to have someone from Maryland representing Baltimore in these kinds of cases.